Tap to Pay on iPhone

 Don’t confuse Apple Pay with Tap to Pay on iPhone.
 Customers can use Tap to Pay on iPhone with Apple Pay, but it’s essential to distinguish the acceptance method from the payment method.
 In particular, avoid displaying an Apple Pay button near a Tap to Pay on iPhone button in your app.

 Make sure you know the final amount that customers need to pay before enabling the Tap to Pay on iPhone experience.
-For example, if your app supports tipping or other customer interactions that can change the total, you need to ensure that merchants perform these interactions before they initiate Tap to Pay on iPhone.
-It’s crucial that customers can view the final amount they need to pay in the Tap to Pay on iPhone screen.
+For example, if your app supports tipping or other customer interactions that can change the total, it’s important to ensure that merchants perform these interactions before they initiate Tap to Pay on iPhone.
+As much as possible, display the final amount customers need to pay in the Tap to Pay on iPhone screen.

 If your app supports multiple payment acceptance methods, make the Tap to Pay on iPhone button easy to find.
 As much as possible, avoid making merchants scroll to access the feature.
 If your app doesn’t support other payment acceptance options, you can open Tap to Pay on iPhone automatically when checkout begins.